Shared Subspace Models for Multi-Group Covariance Estimation: Simulation Studies

-Figure \ref{fig:simPosterior} depicts the 95\% posterior regions for these quantities from a single simulation.
+Next, we summarize estimates of $\Psi_k$ inferred using Algorithm \ref{alg:gibbs} in terms of its eigendecomposition by computing posterior distributions for the log eigenvalue ratio, $\text{log}(\frac{\lambda_1}{\lambda_2})$, with $\lambda_1 > \lambda_2$, and the angle of the first eigenvector on this subspace, $\text{arctan}(\frac{O_{12}}{O_{11}})$, relative to the first column of $V$.
+In Figure \ref{fig:simPosterior}, we depict the 95\% posterior regions for these quantities from a single simulation.
 Dots correspond to the true log ratios and orientations of $\hat{V}^T\Sigma_k\hat{V}$, where $\hat{V}$ is the maximum marginal likelihood for $V$.
 To compute the posterior regions, we iteratively remove posterior samples corresponding to the vertices of the convex hull until only 95\% of the original samples remain.
 Non-overlapping posterior regions provide evidence that differences in the covariances are ``statistically significant'' between groups.
 In this example, the ratio of the eigenvalues of the true covariance matrices were $10$ (black and red groups), $3$ (green and blue groups) and $1$ (cyan group).
 Larger eigenvalue ratios correspond to more correlated contours and a value of $1$ implies isotropic covariance.
-Note that for the smaller eigenvalue ratio of $3$, there is larger uncertainty about the orientation of the primary axis.
+Note that for the smaller eigenvalue ratio of $3$, there is more uncertainty about the orientation of the primary axis.
 When the ratio is one, as is the case for the cyan colored group, there is no information about the orientation of the primary axis since the contours are spherical.
+In this simulation, the 95\% regions all include the true data generating parameters.
+As we would hope, we find no evidence of a difference between the blue and green groups, since they have overlapping posterior regions.
+This means that a 95\% posterior region for the difference between the groups (0,0), i.e. the model in which the angles and ratios are the same in both groups.